Tube Feeding: Living With a Feeding Tube

 - Keeping the tube clean is very important.

 - Adjusting to using a feeding tube takes time.
 The first step is learning all you can about how the tube works and how to avoid problems.
 Making tube feeding less of a mystery may help you make it a part of your daily life.

 How do you use and care for a feeding tube?

 Using the tube for feeding

 It's important that the food you use for tube feeding have the right blend of nutrients for you.
 And the food needs to be the correct thickness so the tube doesn't clog.
 For most people, a milk shake type of formula that you can buy in a can works best for tube feeding.
 Your doctor or dietitian will help you find the right formula to use.

-Sit up or keep your head up during the feeding and for 60 minutes (or as long as your doctor tells you to) afterward.
+- Sit up or keep your head up during the feeding and for 60 minutes (or as long as your doctor tells you to) afterward.